-In her role as the V&A Friday Late Programme Producer and as a creative freelancer, Yewande YoYo Odunubi has delivered cultural programmes that promote creative and cultural exchange and give emerging artists and practitioners opportunities to encourage their own cultural participation and creative development.
-Passionate and fuelled to help widen access within the arts, YoYo has worked with a range of cultural organisations including the Southbank Centre, Institute of Contemporary Arts, A New Direction and Tate.
+In her role as the Wellcome Collection Live Programme Producer and as a creative freelancer, Yewande YoYo Odunubi has delivered cultural programmes that promote creative and cultural exchange and give emerging artists and practitioners opportunities to encourage their own cultural participation and creative development.
+Passionate and fuelled to help widen access within the arts, YoYo has worked with a range of cultural organisations including the V&A, Southbank Centre, Institute of Contemporary Arts, A New Direction and Tate.
 She is also part of London curatorial and music collectives BBZ and Touching Bass.

 – Co-production and delivery of the monthly Friday Late programme, the museum’s late-evening multidisciplinary arts offer – Lead on logistics and production planning of monthly Lates – Developing curatorial content and future programming in collaboration with the Friday Late Curator and Coordinator – Co-curator of ‘Threads’ August Friday Late exploring Black and Asian histories in the UK.
 Highest Late visitor figures of 2018 – Building strong relationships with emerging artists across art and design, performance, music and community-interest groups – Temporary promotion to Acting Friday Late Curator and Coordinator to curate and deliver Friday Lates in February and March 2018